heroku/webapp-runner/README.md

 ### launching

-Now when you run `maven package` tomcat runner will be downloaded for you.
+Now when you run `maven package` webapp runner will be downloaded for you.
 You can then launch your application with:

-     $ java -jar target/dependency/tomcat-runner.jar target/<appname>.war
+     $ java -jar target/dependency/webapp-runner.jar target/<appname>.war